chill5018/turbo-telegram/AidnNews/Readme.md

 # AidnNews

 A Backend for the Aidn NEWS Calculator:

 Written in C# + .Net

 Architecture: Ports and Adapters approach for scalability within larger projects.
+(AidnNews/Domain is the entry point)

 ## Future Improvements:
 * Better defaults for Swagger UI
-* DB for Storing customer scores and charting for montioring trends
+* DB for Storing customer scores and charting for monitoring trends

-TODO:
 * PostgreSQL and how that would be modelled.

 If we wanted to track a user's News Score over time.